alangrosso/terraform-digitalocean/README.md

 Install Terraform: https://learn.hashicorp.com/tutorials/terraform/install-cli

 To provision the infrastructure , it is necessary to have an account in Digital Ocean.
-Once we have the account, we must give Terraform access so that it can create the infrastructure for us.
+Once we have the account, we must give  access to Terraform using an API Token so it can create the infrastructure for us.

 ### Digital Ocean Token

-For this it is necessary to generate a token, go to the page: https://cloud.digitalocean.com/account/api/tokens and create it.
+To generate a token, go to the page: https://cloud.digitalocean.com/account/api/tokens and create it.

 ## How to create the VM